sixeyed/docker-kube-workshop/part-2.md

 ![](./img/part-2/ucp-container-logs-2.jpg)

-## Managing Kubernetes on Docker EE from Docker for Mac and Docker for Windows
+## Manage Kubernetes on Docker EE from Docker for Mac and Docker for Windows

 * download client bundle to laptop